dominikpegler/dominikpegler.github.io/content/about.md

 I live in Vienna.

-I take photos and I study psychology.
+I like to take photos.

+I am currently studying for a Masters in Psychology at the University of Vienna.
+My main interest lies in the field of computational cognitive modeling.

 ## Photography Articles